demyanovs/docker-php-env/README.md

 ALTER USER 'default'@'%' IDENTIFIED WITH mysql_native_password BY 'secret';
 ```

-###To connect to Mysql container
-Find container id by running
+To connect to Mysql container find container id by running
 ```
 docker container ls and run
 ```